🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Where can I trade this market with the lowest fees?

-On Who Will Win 2026, which mirrors the Polymarket order book at 0% fees.
+Polymarket is geo-blocked in the US/UK/EU.
+The easiest 0%-fee broker into the same order book is Who Will Win 2026.
 Kalshi charges up to 7% per trade; Betfair Exchange takes 2-5% commission on net winnings.

 Is this market available outside the US?

-Zero.
-Who Will Win 2026 routes every order to the live Polymarket order book; the only cost is the Polygon network fee, typically under $0.01 per transaction.
+Polymarket itself charges 0% — the only cost is the Polygon network fee, typically under $0.01 per transaction.
+Off-chain venues like Kalshi or Betfair charge 2-7% commission.

 Do I need to KYC for this market?